Athenian coup of 411 BC: Fiscal burden

-Among the things expected of wealthy Athenians, besides special war taxes and religious obligations, were the production of comic and tragic dramas, paying for choral competitions, dancers, athletic contests, trireme races, equipping triremes for battle in the war, serving in positions such as trierarch, and contributing to the eisphora, and a tax on the wealth of the very rich—levied only when needed—usually in times of war.
+Among the things expected of wealthy Athenians, besides special war taxes and religious obligations, were supporting the production of comic and tragic dramas; paying for choral competitions, dancers, athletic contests, and trireme races; equipping triremes for battle in the war; serving in positions such as trierarch; and paying the eisphora; a tax on the wealth of the very rich—levied only when needed—usually in times of war.

 Kagan points out that, according to ancient documents, "Nicias, one of the richest men in Athens, was expected to leave an estate of no more than 100 talents and that his son, not a notorious wastrel, left no more than 14 talents to his heir."
 Kagan concludes "There is good reason to think that the fortunes of many Athenian families were seriously reduced by public services during the Peloponnesian War.
 By 411, and especially in the years since the Sicilian disaster, the unprecedented expense would already have been strongly felt, and it would not take much imagination for the propertied classes to see that there would be similar and even greater demands in the future."

 Despite the payments forced on the nobles, the fiscal situation of the Athenian empire remained in crisis.
-By June 411 BC, the Athenian leaders at Samos informed their troops that the city was no longer supplying them with money and they would have to get their own.
-The ancient historian Xenophon reports that, by that winter, the generals in the Hellespont had to set aside time to gather funds.
+By June 411 BC, the Athenian leaders at Samos informed their troops that they could no longer expect to receive payments or funds for supplies and other expenses.
+The ancient historian Xenophon reports that, by that winter, the generals in the Hellespont were forced to waste time that might have otherwise been spent on training or other duties soliciting donations.

 Leadership turnover

-Causing further discontent was the fact that, by 415 BC many of the respected political figures from the nobility, such as Cimon, Pericles and Nicias, had been replaced by people of lower class, such as Cleon, Hyperbolus and the noble-born but disreputable Alcibiades.
+Causing further discontent was that, by 415 BC many of the respected political figures from the nobility, such as Cimon, Pericles and Nicias, had been replaced by people of lower class, such as Cleon, Hyperbolus and the noble-born but disreputable Alcibiades.
 Alcibiades, in 415 BC, had been accused of defaming the god Hermes and sentenced to death in absentia, a sentence causing him to flee and join the services of Sparta to escape.

 With a lack of well-respected political leaders, division in Athenian society increased.
 By 415 BC the clubs known as hetairiai gained increasing political importance and were an outlet for those who opposed the system of democracy.
 With the military setback at Sicily, discontent with the city state's political institutions intensified even among the general populace.